 Medical credit cards

 Another way to save on interest is by applying for a medical credit card.
-Medical credit cards cover medical and dental expenses, and in many cases, medical providers will even offer special financing terms, like 0 percent interest for some time.
-To learn more about medical credit cards, read information about covering medical expenses with credit cards.
+Medical credit cards cover medical and dental expenses.
+In some cases, medical providers may even offer special financing terms, like 0 percent interest.

 Dental schools